 - Avoid aspirin or any aspirin-containing medications for 3 weeks before surgery.
 These medications can increase your tendency for bleeding and bruising.
 Examples of aspirin-containing medications include: Advil, Entrophen, ASA, 222s, Naprosyn, Vioxx and other anti-inflammatories.
 If necessary, Tylenol can be used.

-2) If you are a smoker, try to cut down as much as possible prior to surgery.
-Nicotine is known to negatively affect healing and scar formation.
+- If you are a smoker, try to cut down as much as possible prior to surgery.
+Nicotine is known to negatively effect healing and scar formation.

-8) All patients will receive a prescription for pain medication and antibiotics (if necessary) to be taken after surgery.
-If you wish to pick up your prescription prior to surgery, please let us know and we will give the prescription to you at your preoperative appointment.
+- All women will receive a prescription for pain medication and antibiotics to be taken after surgery.
+If you wish to pick up your prescription prior to surgery, please let us know and will give the prescription to you at your preoperative appointment.

 - Take a shower and wash well with regular soap the night before surgery and again on the morning of surgery.